sztimi/opswat-test/1_scripting/README.md

 The script `system_check.sh` had been created to check systems if they are meeting minimum requirements.

-Each check is defined in a different function, prints the expected and set values and evaluates if the given criterias are fulfilled or not.
+Each check is defined in a different function, prints the expected and given values and evaluates if the given criterias are fulfilled or not.
 The script also gives a final verdict in the end.
 The verdicts are also colored green/red based on the results.

 ## List of checks